We independently select and share the products we love—and may receive a commission if you choose to buy.

-Cold and flu season is officially here, and parents everywhere are waging war against sore throats, stuffy noses and high fevers.
-Not to mention, we're still questioning whether every new symptom popping up is a cold or potentially Covid.
-What's a mama to do when sickness has breached the walls of her home and taken up residence in the form of a chicken soup-sipping kiddo on the couch?
+Cold and flu and RSV season is officially here, and parents everywhere are waging war against sore throats, stuffy noses and high fevers.
+What’s a mama to do when sickness has breached the walls of her home and taken up residence in the form of a chicken soup-sipping kiddo on the couch?
 How do you keep yourself healthy when your kids are sick?

 Hope is not lost: We reached out to experts for their best tips on protecting yourself and limiting the spread of viruses.
 In addition to washing (and washing and washing) those hands and talking to your healthcare provider about the flu shot, the pros had some other often-overlooked recommendations for how to stay healthy in a germ-y home.